5 Facebook Marketing Mistakes You Need to Stop

-Not focusing on prospects’ pain points
+I am not focusing on prospects’ pain points.

-In the example above, Promo quickly segues to empathizing with the challenges of running a business, while also needing to worry about marketing.
-They then offer a solution to these pain points, highlighting the importance of creating professional videos, and how their solution is convenient for business owners strapped for both time and resources.
+In the example above, Promo quickly segues to empathizing with the challenges of running a business while also needing to worry about marketing.
+They then offer a solution to these pain points, highlighting the importance of creating professional videos and how their solution is convenient for business owners strapped for both time and resources.

-Not addressing negative feedback promptly
+I am not addressing negative feedback promptly.

 Not optimizing content